OthankQ/100-days-of-code/r1-log.md

 ### R1D21
 Started and finished the Technical Documentation Page project on FCC.
 But barely put any styling into it.
 Still struggling with CSS layouts.

+### R1D22
+Finished structuring the html for the portfolio project on FCC.
+Looking into the Odin Project for more resources.
+First time contributing to an open source, although it was just a small typo.
+Kinda excited!